scipp/scipp/doc/design.md

   Note that risk is not considered extreme since `Dataset` provides an escape route.

 ##### Option 3a.)
 Different design compatible with `MatrixWorkspace` API

+There is not concrete proposal for this option.
+Nevertheless, we attempt to guess potential benefits, costs, and risks.

+*2-year timescale:*

+- Some benefit from using new workspace types provided by the new design.
+- Moderate cost for implementation of new workspace types.
+- Some risk due to potentially wasted effort and bugs introduced by refactoring.

+*5-year timescale:*

+- Some benefit from using new workspace types provided by the new design.
+- Moderate to high cost for implementation of new workspace types and maintenance of an even larger variety of workspace types.
+- Some risk due to potentially wasted effort and introduction of bugs during algorithm refactoring.

+*10-year timescale:*

+- Unclear benefit since the ubiquitous use of `MatrixWorkspace` may turn out very limiting.
+- High cost due to increasing difficulty of change and implementation effort of new features, as for option 1.) but to a slightly lesser extent.
+- High risk (or possible very high) since reliance on `MatrixWorkspace` is not eliminated and codebase may be harder to maintain than it is now since the number of workspace only got larger, potentially without solving the existing problems.

 ##### Option 3b.)
 Different design not compatible with `MatrixWorkspace` API

+There is no concrete proposal for this option.
+Benefits, costs, and risks or likely similar to one of the suboptions of option 2.), depending on the choice for implementation.

 ### <a name="implementation-goals-and-non-goals"></a>Goals and non-goals